These Marble Squares are the perfect combination of a brownie, cheesecake, and chocolate cake. Pure Heaven!

 I have flip-flop tan lines for the first time in six years.
 (The flip-flops were $6.
 The tan lines are priceless.
 This is exciting stuff for a pale gal like me.)
 The not so exciting thing is that my bathing suit, which looked okay in June, doesn’t look so good on me anymore.

 While most people are drinking water and eating excessive amounts of fruit right now, I am showing no restraint toward my favorite cookies, brownies, and of course, pie.

 And these Marble Squares.

-My mom introduced them to the family when I was in High School.
+My mom introduced this dessert to the family when I was in high school.
 We would be served one and then they would mysteriously end up in the freezer, never to be seen again.
 The batches I have been making, though, have all ended up in my belly.

 Looking good in my bathing suit, or being a little more padded around the middle?
 I think we’ve figured out which one is winning.

 - 8 ounce package cream cheese , softened